domcloud/domcloud/docs/features/runner.md

 # The Runner

 The runner is the core feature in DOM Cloud.
 It let's you to perform automatic configuration all by convenience of a single script.
-To give you a short idea, it's a CI tool that perform some tasks inside your website.
+It's also a CI (Continous Integration) tool that perform some tasks inside your website.

 For common script deployments, you don't have to write it yourself.
 You can start from existing recipes from [the deploying page](../deploying/index.md) or [recipe repository](https://github.com/domcloud/recipes).

 We make it as simple as possible to understand.
-And better, our runner script is [open sourced](https://github.com/domcloud/bridge).
-More in depth explanation is available in the repository page.
+We also make our runner script [open sourced](https://github.com/domcloud/bridge) so you take a better view of how it works if you want that.

 The script runner is in YAML format.
 For example to create a new WordPress instance: